Alex Wall: Hemel Hempstead Town

 Wall followed departed Concord manager Sammy Moore to Hemel Hempstead Town for the 2019–20 season.

 Wall did not have the best of times at Hemel Hempstead and it was announced on 10 January 2020 that the club agreed to terminate his contract.

 Woking

 On 14 January 2020, it was announced that Wall would be joining National League Woking for the remainder of the 2019–20 season.

 Concord Rangers (second spell)

 On 21 June 2020, Wall decided to return to his former club Concord Rangers for the 2020–21 season.
 Wall made his first start back with Concord in the FA Trophy semi-final against Halesowen, where he scored an 80th minute winner in a 2–1 victory to send Concord to Wembley for the first time in their history.

 Havant & Waterlooville

 Wall joined Havant & Waterlooville for the 2021-22 season.
 He was released at the end of the season.

 Dartford (third spell)

 On 25 June 2022, Wall signed again for Dartford.

+On 30 April 2024, it was announced the Wall would leave Dartford following the expiration of his contract.

+Hampton & Richmond Borough

+On 27 May 2024, Wall signed for Hampton & Richmond Borough.

+St Albans City

+On 15 March 2025 Wall signed for St Albans City.